cjkent/osiris-examples/dynamodb/README.md

 Other services must be configured manually using AWS CloudFormation.
 Osiris provides support for deploying these resources as a single atomic unit along with the REST API.

-This manual resource defined in this project is a DynamoDB table, but the same concept applies to any AWS resource.
+The resource defined in this project is a DynamoDB table, but the same concept applies to any AWS resource.

 This project show three main concepts: